Shōrin-ryū Seibukan: Tokumine No Kun

-Additional katas of Seibukan
+Additional kata of Seibukan

 For many years, Master Chozo Nakama was a close friend to the Shimabukuro family.
 He was also one of the foremost disciples of Master Chibana Chosin, as well as having the honor to know for many years, the famous Okinawan fighter, Choki Motobu.
 Because Nakama Sensei was humble, modest and an honorable master of karate, his name did not become very well known in the modern day martial arts world.
 Master Zenryo Shimabukuro encouraged his son, Zenpo Shimabukuro, and his nephew Zenji Shimabukuro, to train under one of greatest Okinawan martial art’s sensei, Chozo Nakama.
 Through formal introduction and request, both were accepted as students of this great master.

 The following list of kata contain the forms that were learned by Hanshi Zenpo Shimabukuro, and are now part of the kata syllabus in the Seibukan system.
 Movements and bunkai of this kata have not been changed to fit the Seibukan form of techniques, and are preserved as Hanshi Shimabukuro learned them from Master Nakama.
 This can be seen in the stances and delivery of technique.
-When comparing these to other of Nakama and Motobu student’s version of the kata, you will see they are very much alike.
+When comparing these to other of Nakama and Motobu student’s version of the kata, they are very much alike.

 Pinan 1-5 (Itosu no Pinan)

 Itosu Anko, who was a sensei to schoolchildren, developed this series of kata.
 Itosu took elements from different kata, Kusanku for example, and incorporated them in the series of forms.
 There is mention that elements of the old Channan kata located in the techniques of the Pinan series.

 In Okinawa, there are still some teachers who say that they still know how the kata Channan is performed, but the likelihood is that the kata does not exist in complete form anymore.
 The Pinan series contains many high stances like choku dachi and narrow stances like neko ashi dachi.
-There exist many basic foundation maneuvers in the Pinan kata, as well as many basic techniques, presented in an easier format than the complete traditional kata they came from.
+There exist many basic foundation maneuvers in the Pinan kata, as well as many basic techniques, presented in an easier format than the possible complete traditional kata they came from.

 In many mainstream Japanese styles, Pinan is known as Heian.
 Funakoshi Gichin made this name change.
 His philosophy was to teach Pinan Nidan first because he felt it was an easier transition into the Pinan series.